Vanessa219/vditor/README_en_US.md

 * Support three editing modes: WYSIWYG(wysiwyg), Instant Rendering(ir) and Split View(sv)
 * Support outline, mathematical formulas, mind maps, charts, flowcharts, Gantt charts, timing charts, staffs, [multimedia](https://hacpai.com/article/1589813914768), voice reading, heading anchors, code highlighting and copying, graphviz rendering
-* Built-in security filtering, export, image lazy loading, task list, at, multi-platform preview, multi-theme switching, copy to WeChat function
+* Built-in security filtering, export, image lazy loading, task list, multi-platform preview, multi-theme switching, copy to WeChat/zhihu function
 * Implementation of CommonMark and GFM specifications, formatting and syntax tree viewing of Markdown, and support for [10+ configurations](https://hacpai.com/article/1549638745630#options-preview-markdown)
 * The toolbar contains 36+ items of operations.
 In addition to support for expansion, the [shortcut keys](https://hacpai.com/article/1582778815353), tip, tip positions, icons, click events, class names, and sub-toolbars can be customized
-* Emoji auto-complete, set common emoticons, support emoticon customization
+* Extend auto-complete for emoji/@/# and so on
 * You can use drag and drop, paste and paste to upload, display real-time upload progress, support CORS cross-domain upload
 * Save content in real time to prevent accidental loss
 * Recording support, users can directly publish voice